sujith-eag/task_app_frontend/src/features/profile/README.md

 Exported functions and mapped backend endpoints

-- getCurrentUser(token)
+- getCurrentUser()
   - GET /api/users/me
   - Returns the authenticated user's full profile (used on profile page and account settings).
+Uses the browser's httpOnly session cookie.

-- updateProfile(profileData, token)
+- updateProfile(profileData)
   - PUT /api/users/me
   - Body: profile fields to update (name, bio, preferences, etc.)

-- changePassword(passwordData, token)
+- changePassword(passwordData)
   - PUT /api/users/password
   - Body: { currentPassword, newPassword, confirmPassword }

-- updateAvatar(avatarFormData, token)
+- updateAvatar(avatarFormData)
   - PUT /api/users/me/avatar
   - Multipart FormData with the image file.
 The backend uses Multer and enforces file size limits.

-- getDiscoverableUsers(token)
+- getDiscoverableUsers()
   - GET /api/users/discoverable
   - Only available to verified users; returns simplified user objects for messaging and sharing.

-- applyAsStudent(applicationData, token)
+- applyAsStudent(applicationData)
   - POST /api/users/apply-student
   - Body: { usn, batch, section }
   - The backend enforces policies (e.g. only certain roles can apply).

-- getStorageUsage(token)
+- getStorageUsage()
   - GET /api/users/me/storage
   - Returns storage usage and quota details for the authenticated user.

 Notes & Implementation details
-- All protected endpoints require `Authorization: Bearer <token>` in headers.
-The service functions set this header.
+-- Browser clients should NOT send JWTs from Redux.
+Instead use a central `apiClient` configured with `withCredentials: true` so the httpOnly `jwt` cookie is sent automatically.
+Server will authenticate using the cookie.
 - Avatar upload route uses Multer on the backend; client should send a FormData object with the file under a standard key (see component code).
 The avatar upload route has an error handler for large files — keep uploads < 5MB.
 - If you add tests for this service, remember the frontend is ESM (Vite).
 Jest will need either the `--experimental-vm-modules` Node flag or a transform (Babel) to import ESM modules.